devdumpling/alexwells/src/content/blog/on-ai-and-fulfillment.md

 After my daughter arrived (and a revitalizing, cold-water-to-the-face 3 months of paternity), I had some time to back away from work.
 In that time, I had little time to code, but ample time to reflect.

 In the little time I did have to code, I returned to my roots.
 I picked emacs back up (DOOM emacs) and fell in love with it all over again (ultimately, I left emacs again for Zed after losing a much-needed week to config hell--but the lessons remain).
 I rabbit-holed into linux after hearing DHH rant on it, and rediscovered the joy of spending weekends tinkering in Arch.
-I spent a bunch of time **not writing React and banging my knee against JS tooling**.
+I spent a bunch of time **not writing React and not constantly banging my knee against JS tooling**.

 Oh, and I forgot to turn copilot on for all of this.
 I just... forgot about it--or likely wasn't bothered to configure it.
 Weird.